 Most poultry needs to be cooked to a final internal temperature of 165 degrees F. Turkey legs are dark meat, so they’re fattier.
 You want these to fall off the bone without resistance.
 Smoking them to 175 degrees F will get you that super tender fall-off-the-bone bite.
 Keep a reliable meat thermometer handy to keep track of the temperature as you’re smoking.

 More Smoked Turkey Recipes

 Winner winner…uh…turkey dinner?
 Honestly, you’ll feel like a winner when you cook up these other smoked turkey recipes.
-They’re perfect for Thanksgiving, Sunday dinners, or anytime you have a hankering for some good tasting turkey.
+They’re perfect for Thanksgiving, Sunday dinners, or anytime you have a hankering for some good-tasting food.

 Smoked Turkey Leg Recipe

 Follow the smoked turkey leg recipe below and let’s make something delicious!
 I’m all about helping you make better BBQ, feed the people you love, and become a BBQ hero.
 If you want to see more of my recipes, tips, and behind-the-scenes action, follow along on my social channels.
 You can find me on Instagram, Facebook, and YouTube!

 This post was originally published in November 2019.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.

 Smoked Turkey Legs

 - 4 turkey legs